ansys/pyfluent/doc/source/user_guide/fields/field_data.rst

 Accessing field data objects
 ----------------------------

-In order to access field data, launch the Fluent solver, and make field data available (for example, either by reading a case file and then initializing as in the following code, or by reading case and data files).
+To work with field data, ensure the Fluent solver is launched and the relevant data is made available.
+You can do this either by loading both case and data files or by reading a case file and initializing.

 .. code-block:: python